 Push a ball away from you, so it hits another ball.
 Observe what happens and draw a diagram of the collision with arrows.
-Use arrows to show how the balls were moving before and after the balls hit each other.
+Use arrows to show how they were moving before and after the balls hit each other.

 Predict what would happen if you rolled the ball faster or slower.
-Explain the reason for your prediction.
+Explain why you think that?